Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Employers and employees should discuss their working arrangements, and employers should take every possible step to facilitate their employees working from home, including providing suitable IT and equipment to enable remote working.
 Where people cannot work from home, employers should take steps to make their workplaces COVID-19 secure and help employees avoid busy times and routes on public transport.
 Extra consideration should be given to those people at higher risk.

-COVID-secure guidelines are available for sectors across the economy to substantially reduce the risk of transmission.
+COVID-secure guidelines are available for sectors across the economy to substantially reduce the risk of spreading COVID-19.

 Meeting others for work

 You can gather in larger groups or meet indoors where it is necessary for your work.
-This does not include social gatherings.
+This does not include social gatherings with work colleagues.

 Working in other people’s homes